Nathan-47/clippedit/README.md

 ## Status
 ### Is the project finished, does it need time to finish, what is the current progress?
-Project is finished and will no be uploaded onto my portfolio site.
+Project is finished and is uploaded to my portfolio site.

 <br />